 Toto Wolff is quoted as saying that the net cost to Daimler of competing in Formula 1 is around 10% of revenue, therefore believed to be around $38 million per year.
 During their involvement in the sport, Mercedes has been transformed as a company; with a revitalised brand and product range, the Mercedes brand value has doubled (from $23.8bn to $47.8bn according to Interbrand), making Mercedes the 9th most valuable brand in the world.
 The average Mercedes-Benz buyer is approximately 10 years younger (than before Mercedes’ Formula 1 involvement), and the company has seen record passenger car sales year-on-year for the last 6 years.

-Red Bull’s net investment in their Formula 1 team is also small when taking into account the income and results it’s delivered for the company.
+Red Bull’s net investment in their Formula 1 team is also small when taking into account the income and results in it’s delivered for the company.
 The energy drinks company last year invested around $40 million on their racing team, which is actually the highest it’s been for some time (investment was as low as $10m in 2013!).
 Having signed a new title sponsor (Aston Martin) for next season, Red Bull’s direct investment in Formula 1 should be expected to drop once again.

 These two teams currently see large percentage income from Formula 1 in prize money and bonuses, but none compare to Ferrari’s preferential treatment.
 According to information revealed by Autosport, Ferrari’s 2017 total income from Formula One Management / Formula One Group is $180m – that’s $9m more than Mercedes, despite finishing two places behind them in the championship, and $19m more than Red Bull who also finished ahead of them.

-Ferrari also benefit from substantial sponsorship agreements with global companies that want to associate and leverage Ferrari’s brand and passionate fan base.
+Ferrari also benefits from substantial sponsorship agreements with global companies that want to associate and leverage Ferrari’s brand and passionate fan base.
 In 2015 Ferrari’s Formula 1 income was boosted in the region of $125m from sponsorship and licensing agreements.
 They also rent Formula 1 engines, gearboxes and components to other teams including Sauber, Toro Rosso and Haas.

-Red Bull’s net investment in their Formula 1 team is also small when taking into account the income and results it’s delivered for the company.
+Red Bull’s net investment in their Formula 1 team is also small when taking into account the income and results in it’s delivered for the company.

 With over $340m in income, you can see how the net cost of Formula 1 competition isn’t as big as you might expect.
 This sport provides – as Ferrari themselves claim – “a strong marketing advantage in the luxury performance car market”.